Hemorrhoids — much more than people think

 While internal hemorrhoids are totally normal, the term is usually used to refer to one (or more) that is inflamed and symptomatic, and the term will be used that way in this article.

 Half of adults will have had hemorrhoids by age fifty yet it’s rare for people to talk about them.
 Only 4% of people go to their doctor for help because they’re embarrassed, and the last thing they want is to have someone having a look “down there” and poking around.
 They just want their hemorrhoids to stop hurting and to go away— and the faster, the better.
-Most people will self-treat with Epsom salt baths and over the counter topical creams or wipes, and only seek medical help if the symptoms persist, or get worse.
+Most people will self-treat with Epsom salt sitz baths and over the counter topical creams or wipes, and only seek medical help if the symptoms persist, or get worse.

 As a Dietitian, I have routinely asked my clients about their bowel function, including how often they poop and its texture — and most are fine with answering these questions because they know this is within my scope of practice.
 Even though I was taught that part of what can help people avoid hemorrhoids is dietary, until recently I never asked anyone whether they’ve been experiencing hemorrhoids.
 This has changed.
 While getting enough of the right type of fiber and drinking sufficient water is important, there are also two lifestyle factors that are thought to contribute to the development of hemorrhoids, and these are the focus of this article.